MarcusVinniciuss/backupParameterStoreSSM/README.md

 - Now, create a bucket s3 with Versioning enabled, copy the arn bucket and paste on your policy 'S3AllowPull'.

+## How to create pparameters using backup file

+- First, configure your credentials aws who you that will be using to create parameters.
+- Now, download the backup file and paste local path into your code, on csv parameters.

 Done!